 Commercial temporary air conditioning is essential to many businesses.
-Consider this scenario.
-You’re building a new facility and you brought in a portable job site office trailer for yourself, your secretary, and your site managers.
+Consider the following scenario.
+You’re building a new facility and you brought in a portable job site office trailer for your staff.
 Back in March, this worked out just fine.
-When it got stuffy inside the work trailer, you and your staff just opened a door and let Mother Nature cool things down.
-But now… now it’s summer and there’s an oppressive heatwave with scorching temperatures and high humidity.
-Your employees can hardly breathe and production is slowing to a grinding halt as all they can think about is how utterly miserable they are.
+When it got stuffy inside the space, you and your staff just opened a door and let Nature cool things down.
+But now… it’s summer and there’s an oppressive heatwave with scorching temperatures and high humidity.
+Your employees can hardly breathe and production is slowing to a grinding halt as all they can think about is the utter misery.
 Your secretary is threatening to quit.
 You’re driving thirty miles at lunchtime just to take a shower.
 You need commercial temporary air conditioning to get your lucrative project back on track.

-What Are Some Of the Other Uses For Commercial Temporary Air Conditioning?
+What Are Some Of the Other Uses For Commercial Grade Temporary Air Conditioning?

 The most common use is when the central HVAC system at a business suddenly stops working and they can’t get it repaired quickly enough.
-In these cases, commercial temporary air conditioning makes an excellent “plan B” to keep business moving along at a normal pace.
-In most of these cases, the cost of the commercial temporary air conditioning is negligible compared to the profits lost when a central air HVAC system is down and neither clients nor employees can function in the space.
+In these cases, commercial temporary AC makes an excellent “plan B” to keep business moving along at a normal pace.
+In most of these cases, the cost of commercial temporary air conditioning is negligible compared to the profits lost.
+This happens when a central air HVAC system is down and neither clients nor employees can function in the space.

 Interpretive centers inside campgrounds or parks also sometimes use commercial temporary air conditioning when the weather gets really hot.
 It gives campers and other users of the parks an opportunity to get out of the blistering heat while still learning about nature.
-Large outdoor events, where the main center(s) of activity are outside, often set up “cooling zones” with commercial temporary air conditioning so people can cool off and avoid heat stroke and other maladies associated with high temperatures.
+Large outdoor events, where the main center(s) of activity are outside, often set up “cooling zones” with commercial temporary air conditioning.
+In this way people can cool off and avoid heat stroke and other maladies associated with high temperatures.
 It’s also useful for first aid stations at such events.

 Apartment Complexes and Housing For Seniors

-In many parts of the country, apartment complexes and housing for seniors simply do not have air conditioning of any kind.
+Many parts of the country include apartment complexes and housing for seniors simply does not have AC of any kind.
 In some cases, the cost is prohibitive.
-In other cases, it just doesn’t make sense to go to the expense of installing a permanent cooling system due to the moderate climate.
+In other cases, it is not sensible to go to the expense of installing a permanent cooling system due to the moderate climate.
 However, in both of these scenarios, there are temporary times when air conditioning becomes absolutely essential to prevent illness and loss of life.
-We’ve all heard the horrifying stories of seniors and others dying from heat stroke because a major heat wave came through and they did not have air conditioning.
-In these temporary conditions, when extreme heat actually becomes dangerous to human-like, property managers can turn to commercial temporary air conditioning as a method to avoid catastrophe.
+We’ve all heard the horrifying stories of seniors and others dying from heatstroke because a major heat occurred without conditioning in place.
+In these temporary conditions, extreme heat actually becomes dangerous to human life.
+In this case, property managers can turn to commercial temporary AC as a method to avoid catastrophe.

 Likewise, community shelters, senior centers, and disaster relief centers are all structures that may not have permanent air conditioning.
 This may be due to funding issues or just the temporary nature of the structure.
 In any case, commercial temporary air conditioning can be an economical way of dealing with the summer season.

-Is There Any Advantage To Using Commercial Temporary Air Conditioning Long Term?
+Is There Any Advantage To Using Commercial Temporary AC Long Term?

 This may sound like a paradoxical question to some but it’s actually a very practical question for many businesses that are looking to save money.
-If you need to cool a structure for only one month out of the year every year, you can actually save a lot of money by using the commercial temporary air conditioning that one month instead of going to the much larger expense of installing a permanent HVAC system with central air conditioning.
+If you need to cool a structure for only one month out of the year every year, you can actually save a lot of money by using the commercial temporary AC unit.
+Instead of going to the much larger expense of installing a permanent HVAC system with central air conditioning.
 The same could be true if you only need it for two to three months out of the year.
 You’ll need to do some numbers crunching to determine which is most economical for your specific situation.

-There are many reasons why commercial temporary air conditioning can be necessary, and in some cases, an economical choice.
+There are many reasons why commercial temporary AC can be necessary, and in some cases, an economical choice.
 All businesses should keep this option on the table when considering air conditioner temporary cooling.